Juicing vs Smoothies: What’s Really the Best Option

 Toss everything in the blender and drink!

-There’s a lot out there floating around the net on the benefits of juicing.
-Something important to remember is that there’s very few studies on juicing.
-So, a lot of the information is anecdotal in nature or supposed benefits.
+There’s a lot of information floating around the internet on the benefits of juicing.
+Something important to remember is there’s very few studies on juicing.
+So, a lot of the information is anecdotal (supposed benefits).
 Let’s look at the pros and cons.

 - Possible better absorption of nutrients due to limited digestion.